What is a Meta Description? SEO Guide for Beginners

 - Write each description as a mini sales pitch that clearly communicates the page's value

-- Google rewrites descriptions frequently, but a well-written, relevant description reduces the chances of replacement
+- Google rewrites descriptions frequently, around 62.78% of the time per Ahrefs data, but a well-written, relevant description reduces the chances of replacement

 Related Articles